zgeorg03/table-elm/README.md

 * **_Table_**

-   This component connects all the components together.
+   Table connects all the components together, providing them the data.

 * **_Native/SafeRegex_**